 Promoting the learning, wellbeing and safety of all students in NSW Public Schools is a high priority for the Department of Education.
-We implement teaching and learning approaches to support the development of skills needed by students to meet our high standards for respectful, safe and engaged behaviour.
+We implement teaching and learning approaches to support the development of skills needed by students to meet our high standards for respectful, safe and engaged to meet our high standards for respectful, safe and engaged behaviour.